 Nothing says fair food to me like a corn dog does.
 What’s not to love about a hot dog on a stick, coated in a sweet cornbread batter then fried to perfection?

-In less than 10 minutes of cooking, you’ll have a hot corn dog with a little crisp on the outside that gives way to soft dough and the hidden hot dog inside.
-Top it up with ketchup or mustard if you like, but it’ll be delicious any way you enjoy it.
+In less time than it would take you to find parking (just 10 minutes of cooking), you’ll have a hot corn dog with a little crispiness on the outside thanks to the hot air circulation during cooking, that gives way to soft dough and the hidden savory, juicy hot dog inside.

 - State Fair corn dogs, any variety